 4. $1,000 in Fire, Theft, or Vandalism Coverage

-5. Model Aviation Magazine
+5. Model Aviation Magazine (print or online)

 6. Flying privileges at thousands of AMA Chartered Clubs with appropriate club memberships

-7. Ability to fly in competitions
+7. Ability to fly in sanctioned competitions

 8. Voting privileges